Touch and Go: Easily Add Capacitive Sense to Just About Anything

 Most of today's interfaces work on the principle of capacitive sensing.
 Capacitive sensing works by sensing the proximity of an object, like a user's finger, that is conductive or has a different dielectric constant compared to the surrounding air.

 When two conductive plates are placed in close proximity to one another with an isulator (or dielectric) between them, a capacitor is created when charge is applied.
 When the capacitance of the plates changes as a result of a finger coming into close proximity or contact with it, capacitive sense solutions detect the change in the capacitance load, its location, its direction if any, its duration, and so on.
 They then synthesize the gathered information into digital signals and pass the information to an associated processor for corresponding action(s).
 There are different techniques for sensing the capacitive change and many parameters that affect the system's ability to do so.
-The sections below investigate these areas.
+The sections below explore these areas.

 To most accurately qualify a user's intentional touch on a control interface, a capacitive touch design must be sensitive enough to accurately detect the presence of the user's finger while also being immune to noise sources.
 This provides a responsive system and prevents false positives, and is generally specified as the signal to noise ratio or SNR.